figma/code-snippet-editor-plugin/README.md

 For a line to render, the appropriate data must be present.
 If `something` was not defined at all, the line would not render.

-### Qualifiers
+### Conditionals

-Each line can start with a qualifying statement.
-Qualifiers do not render anything by themselves, they are logical ammendments to the line.
+Each line can start with a conditional statement.
+Conditionals do not render anything by themselves, they are logical ammendments to the line.

-Qualifiers can be either affirmative with a question mark `{{?something=yes}}`, or negative with an exclamation mark `{{!something=yes}}`.
+Conditionals can be either affirmative with a question mark `{{?something=yes}}`, or negative with an exclamation mark `{{!something=yes}}`.
 For a line to render, these statements must be validated.

 You can also detect the presence of a property by omitting the equals sign and value.
 For example, `{{?something}}` and `{{!something}}` would be the affirmative and negative statement for the presence and absence of `something`.